 Our assessment involved reviewing the contributions plan and supporting documentation, including the works schedule, consultant reports, and correspondence with the council.
 For more details on our assessment approach, please see our Information Paper.

-The remaining sections of this Draft Report provide background information on LCM CP, our assessment of the plan, draft recommendations, and draft recommended contributions rates.
+The remaining sections of this Final Report provide background information on LCM CP, our assessment of the plan, recommendations, and recommended contributions rates.